Jimzon/Jimzon/README.md

 <h3 align="center">Hi 👋 I'm Jimzon, nice to meet you!</h3>

-<p>I'm a frontend developer and UI/UX designer with 2 years of experience.
+<p>I'm a frontend developer and UI/UX designer with over 2 years of experience.
 Despite not having a computer science background, I'm passionate about programming.
 I'm currently strengthening my frontend skills and gradually learning backend to become a fullstack developer, leveraging my quick learning abilities from being a chess master.
 </p>